flare-foundation/attestation-client/docs/attestation-types/00001-payment.md

 ## Verification rules

-- The transaction being attested must be a [native payment](../definitions/native-payment.md).
+- The transaction being attested must be a [native payment](https://github.com/flare-foundation/multi-chain-client/blob/main/docs/definitions/native-payment.md).
-- Payment reference is calculated only if the attested transaction conforms to ([standardized payment reference](../definitions/payment-reference.md)).
+- Payment reference is calculated only if the attested transaction conforms to [standardized payment reference](https://github.com/flare-foundation/multi-chain-client/blob/main/docs/definitions/payment-reference.md).
 Otherwise the payment reference is 0.
-- Status of the attestation is determined as described [here](../definitions/transaction-status.md)
+- Status of the attestation is determined as described [here](https://github.com/flare-foundation/multi-chain-client/blob/main/docs/definitions/transaction-status.md)
 - If the payment status is failure (1 or 2), the received amount should be 0 and the spent amount should be only the fee spent in case of non-UTXO chains.
 In case of UTXO chain 0 value is provided for spent amount.
 - The values of `utxo` and `inUtxo` on non-UTXO chains are always 0.
 ### UTXO (BTC, LTC, DOGE) chains

-- Full attestation is performed only if the standardized payment reference exists (see [here](../definitions/account-based-vs-utxo-chains.md) for details).
+- Full attestation is performed only if the standardized payment reference exists (see [here](https://github.com/flare-foundation/multi-chain-client/blob/main/docs/definitions/account-based-vs-utxo-chains.md) for details).
 Otherwise partial attestation si performed.
 - Source address exists only if there is a unique source address on the selected input (`inUtxo`).
 To determine it, one needs to make additional RPC API call.
 If the source address does not exist, it is indicated by 0 in the response.
 The spent amount is 0 in this case.
 If the source address exists, a hash (sha3) is provided for `sourceAddressHash` in response.
 - The receiving address may not exist on the selected output (`utxo`).
 In this case it is indicated in the response by 0.
 The received amount is 0 in this case.
 If the receiving address exists, the hash of it is provided for `receivingAddressHash` in response.